Metal vs. Plastic Belts

 Metal belts do not support a flame, while the standard plastic belts can.

-Note: There are plastic belt materials which are self-extinguishing.
+Note: There are plastic belt materials that are self-extinguishing.

 Drive Ability: